open-prevo/openprevo/doc/implementMyOwnNode.md

 ## Contribute to OpenPrevo

-If you'd like, [get in touch](https://gitter.im/open-prevo/Lobby) to contribute changes or new codeback to the OpenPrevo project.
+If you'd like, [get in touch](https://gitter.im/open-prevo/Lobby) to contribute changes or new code back to the OpenPrevo project.